Tarvaris Jackson

-Tarvaris D'Andre Jackson (April 21, 1983 – April 12, 2020) was an American football quarterback in the National Football League (NFL).
-Jackson played college football for both Alabama State and Arkansas.
-He played professionally for the Minnesota Vikings, Seattle Seahawks and Buffalo Bills.

-The Vikings selected Jackson in the second round of the 2006 NFL Draft, and Jackson played for the Vikings from 2006 to 2010.
+Tarvaris D'Andre Jackson (April 21, 1983 – April 12, 2020) was an American professional football quarterback who played in the National Football League (NFL).
+Jackson played college football for the Arkansas Razorbacks and the Alabama State Hornets.
+He was selected by the Minnesota Vikings in the second round of the 2006 NFL draft.

 A reserve quarterback for much of his time with the Vikings, Jackson was starting quarterback for the 2007 season and part of the 2008 season, after which Jackson started the Vikings' Wild Card playoff game.
-In 2011, Jackson signed with the Seahawks and was starting quarterback for the 2011 season.
-Jackson was then traded to the Bills before the 2012 NFL season but never played a game.
+In 2011, Jackson signed with the Seattle Seahawks and was starting quarterback for the 2011 season.
+Jackson was then traded to the Buffalo Bills before the 2012 season, but never played a game.
 Jackson returned to the Seahawks in 2013.
-He was the backup quarterback for Russell Wilson during their Super Bowl XLVIII win over the Denver Broncos.
+He was the backup quarterback for Russell Wilson during their Super Bowl XLVIII win.

-Early life and college career
+Early life and college

 Jackson was born and raised in Montgomery, Alabama, and graduated from Sidney Lanier High School of Montgomery in 2001.

+Arkansas

 Jackson then enrolled at the University of Arkansas and played three games for the Razorbacks as a freshman but suffered a season-ending injury.
 Consequently, Jackson received a medical redshirt for the season.
 Jackson finished 2001 with 3 of 9 passes completed for 53 yards and one interception and rushed 14 yards on seven carries.
 In 2002, Jackson played 8 games.
 He completed 14 of 39 passes for 143 yards, one touchdown, and two interceptions and rushed –16 yards in 14 carries.

+Alabama State

 In 2003, after trailing on the depth chart to future first round draft pick Matt Jones, Jackson transferred to Alabama State University and led the Hornets to an 8–5 record, Southwestern Athletic Conference (SWAC) Eastern Division title, and berth in the SWAC Championship Game.
 He completed 160 of 316 passes for 2,342 yards, 18 touchdowns, and 13 interceptions and rushed 444 yards on 91 carries including five touchdowns.
 As a junior in 2004, Jackson won SWAC Championship MVP in Alabama State's second 10-win season in school history.
 With 11 starts in 12 games, Jackson passed for 2,556 yards, 20 touchdowns, and nine interceptions.
 He had 67 carries for 215 yards and three touchdowns.
 In his senior season in 2005, Jackson was named team captain and was a second-team All-SWAC selection.
 He threw for 2,655 yards, 25 touchdowns, and five interceptions.
 He rushed for 271 yards and two touchdowns on 95 carries.